pocl/pocl/doc/sphinx/source/accel.rst

 interface specification described above.
 The following section presents an example method of generating the accelerator with HLS.
-However, other methods of generating the accelerator exists, the only requirement is that it implements the AlmaIF specification described above.
+However, other methods of generating the accelerator exists, the only requirement is that it implements the AlmaIF specification as described above.

 High-level synthesis